Many People Think Kundalini Yoga and Kundalini Meditation Are The Same

-Many people think Kundalini Yoga and Kundalini Meditation are the same; those who don't think so don't understand the difference.
-Because of this confusion, what should be a controversial subject isn't.
-We should be up in arms because these two radically different practices employ the same word in terms with different means and ends.
+Those who think so don't understand the difference.
+However, because of this misunderstanding, people go on about their business blithly misinformed.
+These two radically different practices employ the same word in terms with different means and ends.
 In fact, the terms Kundalini Yoga and Kundalini Meditation are used interchangeably.
 Interchangeability is not only misleading, it's confusing.
-We need to distinguish between the two terms.
+We need to distinguish between the two.

 To that extent, the means and ends of Yoga are still largely misunderstood, especially Kundalini.
 In Chapter Seven of his masterwork Kundalini: The Evolutionary Energy in Man, Gopi Krishna addressed the issue head on: "BEFORE proceeding to narrate the incidents that followed, it is necessary to say a few words about the long known but rarely found reservoir of life energy in man known as Kundalini.
 Many informed students of Yoga hear or read about it one time or another, but the accounts given in modern writings are too meagre and vague to serve as helpful sources of authentic information.
 The ancient treatises exclusively dealing with the subject of Kundalini Yoga abound in cryptic passages and contain details of fantastic, sometimes even obscene ritual allusions to innumerable deities, extremely difficult and often dangerous mental and physical exercises, incantations and formulas technically known as mantras; bodily postures called asanas, and detailed instructions for the control and regulation of breath, all couched in a language difficult to understand, with a mass of mythical verbiage which instead of attracting is likely to repel the modern student.
 Truly speaking, no illustrative material is available either in the modern or ancient expositions to convey lucidly what the objective reality of the methods advocated is and what mental and organic changes one may expect at the end.